8 Sightseeing Tours and Shore Excursions:

 Day 8 Novi Sad, SERBIA (B, L, D)

 Welcome to Serbia!
 Your first stop in this “newly” minted Balkan country will be in Novi Sad, Serbia’s third largest city after Belgrade and Nis.
-Join your local guide first for a walking tour through the town center and bus tour to Petrovaradin Fortress – second Europe’s largest.
-After the tour you will have free time to explore the town or partake in the optional Serbian Cultural Heritage & Wine Tasting.
+Join your local guide for a walking tour through the town center.
+After the tour you will have free time to explore this lovely town on your own or partake in the optional Monastery Wine & Honey Tasting Tour.
 Dinner is on board.

 Day 9 – Belgrade, SERBIA (B, L, D)